How to Deal With Headaches in Children

 3. Relaxation Therapy

-If your child is suffering from anxiety or depression due to emotional and psychological stress, then your doctor will recommend relaxation techniques in order to relieve the stress of which headaches are a common symptom.
-These techniques include mediation, yoga, and breathing exercises.
+If your child is suffering from anxiety or depression due to emotional and psychological stress, your doctor will recommend relaxation techniques to relieve stress and eventually combat frequent headaches.
+These techniques include meditation, yoga, and breathing exercises.
 It is best that you recommend a child therapist for a recovery plan that will help resolve these issues.

 4. Cognitive Behaviour Therapy (CBT)

 The child therapist might use CBT in order to give your child the tools to deal with the stresses of everyday life.
 CBT must be done by a trained professional, and you must help your child practice the techniques at home.